[The following post contains affiliate links. You can read my disclosure here.]

 But set aside some time each week or every couple of weeks to think through what you are doing, assess where you are, and look where you are going.
 Having a plan, no matter how simple it is, will help you move in a forward direction.

 7. Take time to evaluate.

 Are you nearing the end of your homeschool year?
 Or just beginning a new one?
 If you are (or hey, even if you are right in the middle of it!), I want to encourage you to take some time to step back and evaluate.
-And I’ve created a workbook to help you do just that.
-It will take you step-by-step through evaluating four areas: Nurturing faith, deepening relationships, simplifying homeschool, and thriving as mom.
+Check outEvaluating Your Homeschool with a View from the Top for some help!

 8. Set a schedule or routine.

 A schedule is “a plan for carrying out a process or procedure, giving lists of intended events and times.”
 A routine is “a sequence of actions regularly followed.”
 I tend to think that schedules are for type A people, and routines are for the rest of us. 😉 But the truth is either can work for whatever type of person you are.
 And often it is us “other types” that might need schedules the most.
 Especially when trying for form a habit.

 Yes, there is truly something for everyone.
 But be sure to consider how both you and your children function the best, and if it is not the same decide how you can make compromises.
 Check out Could a Homeschool Routine be Just What You Need? from Homeschool Mastery Academy.

 Do you remember as a child how important “staying in the margins” was to so many of our Language Arts teachers?
 Why?
 Perhaps it is because the mind has trouble taking information in on a page when there is no white space.

 Your days and weeks have to have some white space.
 Then when unexpected things come up, you aren’t overwhelmed.
 You have space in your life for it.